Gregbgarman/TaskApp/README.md

 ## Challenges Faced During development
-- This was my first time using SQLite and using notifications in an app.
+- This was my first time using SQLite in an app.
 SQLite could be challenging to work with because it is very particular with spacing when creating the SQL table to store data.
 Much time spent debugging and uninstalling the app was needed to implement proper storing of data with SQLite database.